 IMT will compile a refresh list through inventory management that identifies which computers should be refreshed each fiscal year.
 This list will be completed by March 30 of each year, and will then be distributed to deans and vice presidents via an IMT webpage.
 IMT will work with deans and vice presidents to finalize the refresh lists by June 15.

 An IMT computer technician will contact the client of the identified computer to schedule an appointment for the refresh to take place.
 When the IMT computer technician comes to do the refresh, they will pick up the computer needing to be refreshed and transfer all of the files in the user’s folder to the new computer.
 They will also install any other departmentally required software and configure the new computer for use.
 The refreshed computer will be held by IMT for at least one week in case any information was not transferred to the new computer.

 While IMT staff are always looking for ways to make the refresh less intrusive on clients, the refresh is still a process that can take several hours depending on the amount of files that need to be transferred and departmentally required software that needs to be reinstalled onto the refreshed computer.

-Requests for accelerating the refresh schedule of a computer for faculty and staff must be requested through the Office of the CIO, have dean- or vice-president-level approval, and include a departmental account number for the computer to be charged against.
+Requests for accelerating the refresh schedule of a computer for faculty and staff must be made through the office of the chief information officer, have dean- or vice-president-level approval, and include a departmental account number for the computer to be charged against.
 The computer being refreshed will be returned to IMT and cannot be kept by the department for other computer needs.
-If additional computers are needed, please submit a computer request form through the IMT Support Desk.
+If additional computers are needed, submit a computer request form through the IMT Support Center.

 All computers purchased through the refresh process are owned by APU and under the trustee of IMT.